Storing and disposing of recordings

 The UK health departments publish guidance on how long health records should be kept and how they should be disposed of.
 The guidance covers recordings made as part of a patient’s care or as part of research.
 You should follow the guidance whether or not you work in the NHS.26

-The NHS Code of Practice: Records Management (Department of Health, 2006), Records Management: NHS Code of Practice (Scotland) (Scottish Government, 2008), Welsh Health Circular (2000) 71: For The Record (National Assembly for Wales) and Good Management, Good Records (Department of Health, Social Services and Public Safety, Northern Ireland, 2005) all include advice on storing and disposing of recordings made as part of a patient’s care or as part of research.
+The NHS Code of Practice Records Management Code of Practice for Health and Social Care (Information Governance Alliance, 2016); Records Management: NHS Code of Practice (Scotland) (Scottish Government, 2012), Welsh Health Circular (2000) 71: For The Record (The National Assembly for Wales, 2000) and Good Management, Good Records (Department of Health, Social Services and Public Safety, 2011) all include advice on storing and disposing of recordings made as part of a patient’s care or as part of research.